alphagov/gsp/docs/gsp-shared-responsiblity-model.md

 TechOps (including Reliability Engineering, Cyber Security and User Support) uses a [shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model/) to provide a supported platform to GDS product teams.
 Broadly, TechOps builds, runs and maintains the infrastructure and supporting services, while the product teams maintain the applications that they wish to run on the platform.

-TechOps is only responsible for internal GDS product teams who host their service on the [GDS Supported Platform](https://github.com/alphagov/gsp-team-manual) and the [GOV.UK Platform as a Service (PaaS)](https://www.cloud.service.gov.uk/).
+TechOps is only responsible for internal GDS product teams who host their service on the [GDS Supported Platform](https://github.com/alphagov/gsp-team-manual) and the [GOV.UK Platform as a Service (PaaS)](https://www.cloud.service.gov.uk/) and its tenants.

 ## Summary of responsibilities